Columbia Pedestrian Accident Attorney

 - Report the Crash to Law Enforcement: All pedestrian collisions that result in physical injuries should be reported to law enforcement.
 Make sure your crash is reported to the City of Columbia Police Department or another state or local law enforcement agency.

-- Document the Pedestrian Collision: Pedestrian crashes are fault-based legal cases in South Carolina.
+- Document the Pedestrian Collision: Pedestrian accidents are fault-based legal cases in South Carolina.
 With that in mind, you should carefully document your crash.
-Be sure to write down what happened, take pictures, and get witness contact details.
+Be sure to write down what happened, take pictures, and get the witness contact details.

 - Speak to a Lawyer Before an Insurer: You may get a phone call from an insurance company relatively shortly after an accident seeking a recorded statement.
 Before you talk to an insurance adjuster, you should consult with a Columbia pedestrian crash attorney.